 I like knives.
 They’re handy for any number of purposes; slicing, chopping, separating bones from meat, slapping garlic, and a good knife can even make a half-decent spatula in a pinch.

 But finding which knife you need and what best suits you can be difficult.
-There’s a knife for every job, and many do multiple, but what we’re primarily going to be talking about today are slicing or carving knives, which serve a very singular purpose: cutting something (usually meat) into nice, thin slices.
+There’s a knife for particular cuts like in prime rib, brisket or chicken, and many do multiple, but what we’re primarily going to be talking about today are slicing or carving knives, which serve a very singular purpose: cutting something (usually meat) into nice, thin slices.

 There are a lot of carving knives out there, and most of them are good.
 But which are the best?
 And how do you tell?